Yad Al Jausa — and other bad-ass stars

 But why waste your time not worrying?
 Here’s something that can give you more sleepless nights.
 I was reminded to include it by Christian Sasse, mentioned above.

 Clearly Eta Carinae is at the end of its life.
-The accretion of matter from one of the binary stars from the other is going to speed things up.
+The accretion of matter in one of the binary stars from the other is going to speed things up.
 Fortunately due to its distance it will not be mortally dangerous to Earth.
 But we’ll experience is the most spectacular light show ever.
-And crab or octopus astronomers in other galaxies will look up and say “Blamm!!, they had a really big one!”
-Eta C will outshine the entire Milky Way — all two hundred billion stars of it.
+And crab or octopus astronomers in other galaxies will look up and say “Blamm!!
+They had a really big one!”
+Eta C will outshine the entire Milky Way — all two hundred billion stars in it.

 In closing I would like to remind you, dear reader, that the human body consists of 10% hydrogen, generated from primordial protons and neutrons in the first minutes after the Big Bang, 13.8 billion years ago.
 But the elements that make up the other 90% — oxygen, carbon, nitrogen, calcium, phosphorus, potassium, sulfur, sodium, chlorine, magnesium, and many others, did not exist at the time.
 So where did they come from?

 Well, apart from hydrogen, every atom in your body was forged billions of years after the Big Bang, in the centre of stars.
 The matter there, elements heavier than hydrogen and helium, normally remain virtually forever within the star.
 But occasionally they are released in the supernova explosions and become available for the formation of new stars — but also planets, and the creatures living on them.
 So supernovae are directly responsible for providing the building blocks of life in the galaxy.
 10% of you may be from the Big Bang, the origin of the Universe, but the remaining 90% is “stardust”, matter that formed at the centre of stars and released into the galactic space by cataclysmic supernova explosions.